oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsReportDistributionIssueFilter.md

 `func (o *CatalogsReportDistributionIssueFilter) HasCatalogId() bool`

 HasCatalogId returns a boolean if a field has been set.

+### GetReportType

+`func (o *CatalogsReportDistributionIssueFilter) GetReportType() string`

+GetReportType returns the ReportType field if non-nil, zero value otherwise.

+### GetReportTypeOk

+`func (o *CatalogsReportDistributionIssueFilter) GetReportTypeOk() (*string, bool)`

+GetReportTypeOk returns a tuple with the ReportType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetReportType

+`func (o *CatalogsReportDistributionIssueFilter) SetReportType(v string)`

+SetReportType sets ReportType field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)